qiyfoundation/Qiy-Scheme/Functional Specification.md

 #### 4.4.2.2 Print
-[Qiy Users](Definitions.md#qiy-user) can convert the token to a QR Code and use various 'Print'-media to connect:
+[Qiy Users] can convert the [Token] to a QR Code and use various 'Print'-media to [Connect]:

 ![Present proposal containing a QR Code](./images/present-proposal-containing-a-qr-code.png)

 (Diagram source code: [10.1.2.6 Present proposal containing a QR Code](#10126-present-proposal-containing-a-qr-code))

-The QR Code can be used as follows to create the [Connection](Definitions.md#connection):
+The QR Code can be used as follows to create the [Connection]:

 ![Connect using a QR Code](./images/connect-using-a-qr-code.png)